 A Sparkling Night on the Water~ Bioluminescence Night Paddle

 Evening in the slough is always so magical and when conditions are favorable, we may witness the extraordinary light show produced by bioluminescent plankton.
 During the summer months, bioluminescent algal blooms may light up the dark night water with every stoke of our paddle blade.
 Leaving from Moss Landing, we'll have a leisurely paddle through Elkhorn Slough before full darkness is upon us.
 Our trip will begin with a quiet observation of seals and sea otters that reside in Moss Landing Harbor.
-Beginners welcomed, ages 13 and above on August 15th tour.
+Beginners welcomed, ages 12 and above.

 T0 REGISTER: PLEASE VISIT OUR ONLINE CALENDAR